Home > Blog >

 • Provides shuttle systems and retrieval systems that move totes or pallets to ergonomic workstations.

-• Connects various robots, conveyors, and sorters via Easy WMS for coordinated supply chain operations.
+• Connects various robots, conveyors, and sorters via Easy WMS for coordinated supply chain management operations.

 • Supports integration with autonomous mobile robots and other robot work elements for flexible flows.